 The Learning and Living Center opened in fall 2016 and is located at the south end of the campus.
-It is a multifunctioning building with residence facilities for up to 110 students, 17 offices, seven classrooms, a 42-person capacity computer lab, a theater room, the Center for Academic and Professional Success, and the main storm shelter for the campus.
+It is a multifunctioning building with residence facilities for up to 110 students, 17 offices, seven classrooms, a 42-person capacity computer lab, and the main storm shelter for the campus.